dhairyathedev/dhairyathedev/README.md

 Frontend Web Developer and Blogger
 ----------------------------------

-I am 16 years old, I am a self taught developer and coding since 3+ years.
-I started with HTML and now I know React JS, Next JS, Tailwind CSS, Firebase and Node JS
+I am 16 years old and some people know me as SnowBit.
+I am a young passionate and self-taught frontend web developer and have an intention to become a successful developer.
+I usually write about JavaScript and Web Development and share some tips in the articles.

 *   🌍  I'm based in India
 *   🖥️  See my portfolio at [Here's my blog](http://www.codewithsnowbit.hashnode.dev)